-- 1. The findings contained in the recitals above are true and correct and are incorporated herein. - 2.
-It is in the interest of the public health, safety and welfare to adopt this Ordinance to establish an annual foreclosed / abandoned property registration program to ensure that foreclosed properties are being actively maintained and inspected.
+1. The findings contained in the recitals above are true and correct and are incorporated herein.

+2. It is in the interest of the public health, safety and welfare to adopt this Ordinance to establish an annual foreclosed / abandoned property registration program to ensure that foreclosed properties in the foreclosure process and those that have been foreclosed but retained by the mortgagee are being actively maintained and inspected.

 Section 2.
 Purpose and Intent.
-This Ordinance is enacted to establish a process to limit and reduce the deterioration of property located within unincorporated Pinellas County, which property is in mortgage foreclosure; where ownership has been transferred to a lender or mortgagee by any legal method; or, where property is distressed or deemed to be abandoned due to actions of a mortgagee.
+This Ordinance is enacted to establish a process to limit and reduce the deterioration of property located within unincorporated Pinellas County, which property is in mortgage foreclosure, or; where ownership has been transferred to a lender or mortgagee by any legal method.; or, where property is distressed or deemed to be abandoned due to actions of a mortgagee.